markondej/udp_sound/Readme.md

 # ALSA UDP streaming app

 This application streams sound form one linux input device to another devices output using UDP/IP communication.
-Works on Raspberry Pi.
+Works with Raspberry Pi.

 ## How to run

-Clone/Download this repository to your device and build it, by typing in terminal/console (on both linux devices):
+Clone/Download this repository to your devices and build it, by typing in terminal/console (on both linux devices):
 ```
 git clone https://github.com/markondej/udp_stream
 cd udp_stream